Synopsis: The “beast from the sea” is a counterfeit who mimics the Lamb of God, Jesus Christ, in order to deceive the saints and, thus, destroy them

-Jesus predicted the destruction of the Temple and of the city of Jerusalem after his final visit to Herod’s Temple.
+After his final visit to Herod’s Temple, Jesus predicted the destruction of the Temple complex and the city of Jerusalem.
 Because Israel had rejected her Messiah, “All these things shall come upon this generation.
 Behold, your house is left to you desolate.
-Truly I declare to you, there shall not be left one stone upon another that shall not be thrown down” (Matthew 23:34-39; 24:1-2).
+Truly I declare to you, there shall not be left one stone upon another that shall not be thrown down” (Matthew 23:34-39, 24:1-2).

 In response, the disciples asked him two questions; first, when will the predicted destruction occur, and, second, what will be the “sign” of the coming of the Son of Man and the consummation of the age?
 Continue reading The Key Sign of the End of the Age